-For example, if you ask a respondent what their job title is and what organization they work for, you can more closely pin down their identity.
+For example, if you ask a respondent what their job title is and which organisation they work for, you can more closely pin down their identity.

 So be willing to sacrifice a question here and there if it helps keep respondents’ identities private.

-Pro tip: Let respondents know you’re running an anonymous survey at the get-go.
+Pro tip: Let respondents know you’re running an anonymous survey at the outset.
 A great place to do this is in your survey’s introduction.
-It can read something as follows:
+It can read something like the following:

 “Thank you for participating.
-We value your feedback, and we’ll keep all of your answers confidential.”
+We value your feedback, and we’ll keep all of your answers anonymous.”

 Is an anonymous survey right for you?